rellity/rellity/README.md

 - **PHP**
   - Laravel - Building robust backend systems
   - Lumen - For lightweight microservices
-- **Inertia.js** - My preferred approach for full-stack apps, bridging the gap between Laravel and modern frontend frameworks
+- **Inertia.js** - for bridging the gap between Laravel and javascript frontend frameworks

 ## 🚀 What I Do